-Activity: Jo's outgoings Jo's rent is £800 a month She also spends £200 on untilly bills, £110 council tax and £350 on food Her phone and internet bill is £25.
-Petrol and car innurance are £50 • What is the total of Jo's outgoings?
-Activity: Jo's outgoings Jo's rent is £800 a month She also spends £200 on untilly bills, £110 council tax and £350 on food Her phone and internet bill is £25.
-Petrol and car insurance are £50 • What is the total of Jo's outgoings?
-Activity part 2 Individually / in groups - they work out Jo's total outgoings.
+Activity: Jo's outgoingsJo's rent is £800 a month \$1610 count of lay 50 nod it \$1610 count Activity part 2 Individually / in groups - they work out Jo's total outgoings.
 Answers are revealed in second slide.
-Activity: Jo's budget So, Jo's total monthly income is £1,500 and her outgoings are £1,533 • Work out the difference Posterior for the first outgoing are £1,500 and her outgoings are £1,500 and her outgoings are £1,503 and her outgoings are £1,503 • Work out the difference £65 Activity part 3 Work out the difference between Jo's income and outgoings.
+Activity: Jo's budget So, Jo's total monthly income is £1,600 and her ouigens are £333 • Work out the difference Activity part 3 Work out the difference between Jo's income and outgoings.
 Answers are revealed in second slide.
-Lee Lee gets Universal Credit He's just moved into a rented flat He uses the bus to get around standardinadization Value visits was a ware betinderication pro is a Calculating a budget - introduce Lee's story: We're going to look at his details and work out his budget.
+Activity: Jo's budget 5, Jo's total monthly income is £1,600 and her outgoings are £1338 • Work out the difference £85 Item and the stand stan Calculating a budget - introduce Lee's story: We're going to look at his details and work out his budget.